nopadd/OSCP_Notes/Escalation/*nix/3_Daemons.md

 ## Background
 - This is a very common spot for unique scripts / binaries / programs / notes to be found for further enumeration.
 - If we can get command injection into a custom script / binaries / programs:
   - A quick-win is to have the elevated account change the permissions of the /bin/dash binary to a sticky bit.
-This way normal users can execute /bin/dash to have an effective ID of root.
+This way normal users can execute /bin/dash to have an effective ID of root. (ippsec:SolidState)
   ```
   chmod 4755 /bin/dash
   ```